KenLin765/pands-project/readme.md

 *Versicolor and Virginica are both very similiar in length, with virginica being slightly bigger in terms of petal length and petal width.
 The sepal length/width more corresponds together than the petal length/width

+* Based on the data, iris virginica is the longest flower and iris setosa is the shortest.

 ![Iris Histogram](https://github.com/KenLin765/pands-project/blob/main/IrisScatterplot.png)